AMAZON RAINFOREST: Madre de Dios, Peru

 Peru’s southeastern Amazonian department of Madre de Dios represents one of the last wild places left in the Amazon Basin.
 The region’s deepest forests are home to uncontacted indigenous groups living in voluntary isolation.
 The rich wildlife of the forests includes a range of threatened and endangered species, including mahogany trees, short-eared dogs, and giant anteaters.
 The Madre de Dios region is Peru’s official “capital of biodiversity,” but without active conservation efforts, this precious ecosystem is quickly being degraded by a combination of gold mining, logging, and agricultural expansion.

 Expanding Conservation Capacity In Las Piedras

-In addition, ARCAmazon is quickly developing a world-class education center, the Amazon Academy, to engage local and foreign students through field-based rainforest education programs.
-The goal is to document ongoing fieldwork and develop a video series on the importance of protecting the Amazon.
+In addition, ARCAmazon has developed a world-class education center, the Amazon Academy, to engage local and foreign students through field-based rainforest education programs.
+The goal of Amazon Academy is to document ongoing fieldwork and develop a video series on the importance of protecting the Amazon.

 Capacity building and education

 The ideals of young people can inspire great opportunities for conservation.
 Yet, local youth networks may be limited in developing areas, which can hinder success.
 Back in 2014, WildFF piloted a 5-year youth leadership program with the goal of building the entrepreneurial capacity of local leaders.
 By the end of the pilot, over 50 Peruvian leaders had attended workshops in the Amazon rainforest.
 These “Innovadores” continue to build their network on the ground, and many of them have either started their own sustainable business or work in the sustainability sector.